The Basics of Keeping Pigs

 Boars: One of the main reasons for keeping boars seperate is feeding as they will get too fat.
 They only need around 2.5kg/day and just feed to condition.
 Overly fat boars will have difficulty working and are prone to leg problems.

 Gilts: Breeding gilts will need special consideration, as they need to have enough condition to not only continue growing themselves and their litter, but also to produce enough milk and have enough weight that they will not be under weight at weaning.
 Generally we have our gilts ad-lib until their first mating at around 28-30 weeks of age.
-At this stage they should be around 160kg meaning they’re at least 250kg at farrowing.
+At this stage they should be around 150 - 160kg meaning they’re at around 230 - 250kg at farrowing.

 One of the larger huts we use.
 This will accommodate 3-4 sows